 - Try not to stand out

 Unfortunately, travellers and tourists can be targets of petty crime.
 Opportunistic thieves will try and spot signs you’re not a local and test out their luck.
-Whether it’s pickpocketing you or trying out a scam, you’re better off blending in so you’re not an easy target.
+Whether it’s pick-pocketing you or trying out a scam, you’re better off blending in so you’re not an easy target.
 Safety should always be first.
-According to Location Independent, dead giveaways include:
+Some dead giveaways include:

 - Wearing sandals with white socks